Rake (stock character): In restoration comedy

 In his pursuit of pleasure and sensual satisfaction, the philosophical libertine shows hedonistic, Epicurean, and anti-rationalist patterns of thought.
 In their ideal of life, the libertines of this order may almost be compared to the genius of a somewhat later time: like the genius, the libertine rake is anti-authoritarian, anti-normative, and anti-traditional.

-It is, above all, the emotional distance from the objects of his desire as well as from the havoc he creates, which renders the persistent rake so frightening.
-Criticism of the libertine was heard not only in the 1670s when sex comedies were en vogue but also earlier, whenever the male partner of the gay couple was blamed for having indulged in immoral behaviour.
+It is, above all, the emotional distance from the objects of his desire and from the havoc he creates, which renders the persistent rake so frightening.
+Criticism of the libertine was heard in the 1670s when sex comedies were en vogue but also earlier, whenever the male partner of the gay couple was blamed for having indulged in immoral behaviour.
 One major counter-argument was the call for poetic justice.

 Shadwell and Dryden, for example, discussed the necessity of poetic justice to punish dissoluteness in their plays.
 To reintroduce moral standards, the rake, they demanded, had to be reformed towards the end of the play.
 If a persistent rake was allowed to propagate his philosophical libertinism, "poetische Ungerechtigkeit" ("poetic injustice") was likely to threaten the norm.
 Shadwell's Epsom Wells may be regarded as a chief instigator of an excessive libertinism which is not questioned.
 The play, significantly, ends with a divorce rather than the standard device of a marriage.

-However, the number of persistent rakes continued to grow, together with an upsurge in cuckolding action, and, between 1672 and 1687, not all persistent rakes are punished satirically.
+However, the number of persistent rakes continued to grow, together with an upsurge in cuckolding action, and, between 1672 and 1687, not all persistent rake characters were punished satirically.
 Only towards the end of the century did the increasing criticism of dramatic immorality and obscenity make the authors return to more traditional moral standards.
 In 1688, Shadwell's Squire of Alsatia initiated the return to a Horatian prodesse in comedy, which had already been put forth in the Preface to The Humorist (1671): "My design was it, to reprehend some of the Vices and Follies of the Age, which I take to be the most proper, and most useful way of writing Comedy" (The Complete Works of Thomas Shadwell, ed.
 Montague Summers, Vol. I, p.
 183).

-As a consequence, future emphasis was no longer on libertine adventures but on the conversion and domestication of the dashing young men.
+As a consequence, future emphasis was no longer on libertine adventures, but on the conversion and domestication of the dashing young men.
 Thomas d'Urfey's Love for Money (1691) and Colley Cibber's Love's Last Shift (1696) are moralizing plays and pave the way for the sentimental comedy of the early eighteenth century.